Professional Development 2019 - 2020

 Safer Zone is a multi-part training program offered through Xavier’s Center for Diversity and Inclusion that aims to educate campus on advocacy for the LGBTQ+ community by promoting understanding, allyship, and inclusivity of the whole person.
 Each session is 2 hours/120 minutes and should be taken in the following progression: Foundations, Society, Allyship.

-If you have previously taken a Safer Zone training at Xavier, please contact Maria Merrill to confirm which session you should begin with.
+* Safer Zone sessions must be taken in the following progression: Foundations, Society, Allyship.
+If you have previously taken a Safer Zone training at Xavier, please email Maria Merrill to confirm which session you should begin with.

 Safer Zone: Foundations